Invite friends and family to read the obituary and add memories.

-Jerry W. McLarty, Ph.D., 85, went to meet his Lord and Savior on Tuesday, March 3, 2026.
-A graveside service will be held in his honor on Thursday, March 12, 2026 at 1:00 p.m. at Rosewood Memorial Park Cemetery, 1601 Redmon Rd. in Longview, Texas.
-A visitation will be held on Wednesday, March 11, 2026 from 5:00 p.m. to 7:00 p.m. at Rose-Neath Funeral Home, 2500 Southside Dr., Shreveport, Louisiana.
+Jerry W. McLarty, Ph.D., 85, passed away on Tuesday, March 3, 2026 in Shreveport, Louisiana.
+A graveside service will be held in his honor on Thursday, March 12, 2026 at 1:00 p.m. at Rosewood Memorial Park Cemetery, 1884 Farm to Market Rd.
+1844, in Longview, Texas.
+A visitation will be held on Wednesday, March 11, 2026 from 5:00 p.m. to 7:00 p.m. at Rose-Neath Funeral Home, 2500 Southside Dr. in Shreveport.

 Jerry was born January 31,1941 in Brownfield, Texas to James Harvey McLarty and Jewell Ann Kim McLarty.

 Jerry is preceded in death by his parents; wife, Ann McLarty; son, Richard McLarty; and brother, Glen McLarty.
-Left to cherish his memory is his daughter, Jeri Perez and husband, Andrew; granddaughters, Jennifer Doyle, Ami Parker and husband, Chance, Brandi Blevins and husband, Corey, Christi Buckholder and husband, Josh, and Fiona Perez; grandson, Luke Perez; great-granddaughters, Alivia and Paisley Parker and Everly Blevins; great-grandsons, Richard and Rowan Doyle, Chandler Parker, Cooper Blevins, and Carter McLarty; his treasured companion, Kathleen Hinton; and sister-in-law, Jacquelyn McLarty.
+Left to cherish his memory is his daughter, Jeri Perez and husband, Andrew; granddaughters, Jennifer Doyle, Ami Parker and husband, Chance, Brandi Blevins and husband, Corey, Christi Burkholder and husband, Josh, and Fiona Perez; grandson, Luke Perez; great-granddaughters, Alivia and Paisley Parker and Everly Blevins; great-grandsons, Richard and Rowan Doyle, Chandler Parker, Cooper Blevins, and Carter McLarty; his treasured companion, Kathleen Hinton; and sister-in-law, Jacquelyn McLarty.

 After retiring from the UT Health Center in Tyler in 2002, Jerry and Ann moved to Shreveport, where he became the Director of Cancer Prevention and Control at the Feist-Weiller Cancer Center.
 In that role, he dedicated himself to expanding free cancer screenings for underserved communities across North Louisiana and to improving outcomes for patients facing cancer.
 His work touched countless lives and reflected his lifelong commitment to research, prevention, and compassionate care.